COMMITMENT TO ANTIRACIST PEDAGOGY

 EXPANDING THE FIELD OF ART HISTORY

-INVESTMENT IN DIVERSIFYING THE ACADEMY
+COMMITMENTS TO DIVERSIFYING THE ACADEMY

 As a citizen of the academy, I aim to promote diverse scholarship more broadly by organizing events that cultivate discussions of marginalized histories and peoples.
 For example, as organizer of the 2019-2020 Stanford Humanities Center Feminist and Queer Research Workshop, I invited scholars like Prof. Shari Huhndorf to present her project titled “Indigeneity and the Politics of Space: Gender, Geography, Culture;” Prof. Nick Mitchell to present on his book Disciplinary Matters: Black Studies, Women’s Studies, and the Neoliberal University; and Prof. micha cárdenas to present her book Poetic Operations, which proposes algorithmic analysis as a means to develop a trans of color poetics.
 I also invited graduate students working on dissertations that expand discourse on abstract painting in the African diaspora, domestic violence in Latinx literature, and queer subcultural pedagogies in San Francisco in the 1960s and 70s in order to promote community and provide opportunities to receive constructive feedback from supportive and invested peers.